Personnel

 Apetit’s objective is that each employee is familiar with the goals of their work and able to make use of their strengths and skills in their job.
 It is important that Apetit’s employees can work in an encouraging and inspiring work atmosphere with rewarding tasks that they find meaningful.

 One of the most important goals of personnel development is ensuring sufficient and appropriate capabilities.
-The key competence areas for Apetit’s employees include a customer-focused approach, product development skills, competencies related to production, occupational safety and quality, and project management.
+The key competence areas for Apetit’s employees include customer relationship management, product development skills, competencies related to production, occupational safety and quality and supervisor and work community skills.

 The Group’s competence development methods include an internal online learning environment and external training activities, for example.
-All office employees are covered by performance appraisals.
-The company has begun to create a new and effective performance appraisal process for its personnel groups.
-During the reporting period, 76 per cent of performance appraisals were conducted.
-The percentage remained low compared to comparison years due to an exceptional turnover rate.
+All office employees are covered by personal development appraisals.
+With regard to the employee group, the personal development appraisal process has been refined and the appraisals have been actively introduced.
+During the reporting period, 67 per cent of performance appraisals were conducted.

-Apetit monitors well-being at work and employee satisfaction by means of a Group-wide well-being at work survey, for example.
-In the survey, the employees provide feedback on issues such as their well-being at work, the workplace atmosphere, occupational safety, the content of their work, and the quality of managerial work.
+Apetit monitors well-being at work and employee satisfaction by means of a Group-wide personnel survey, for example.
+In the survey, the personnel assess their experiences of personal work ability, the working environment, the work atmosphere, safety at work, the content of their work, and supervisory work.